 With more than 14 years' experience, Natalie leads the firm's financial services regulatory practice in Singapore, which also covers Southeast Asia.

-Natalie has extensive experience advising on a broad range of regulatory and compliance matters, including financial services licensing, senior management accountability, conduct, anti-money laundering (AML) regulation and compliance, suitability of investment products, cross-border marketing, M&A involving regulated entities, and the cross-border and local impact of regulatory change.
-She has also advised a number of fintech clients, including in relation to robo-advice, cryptocurrency exchanges, payments and acquiring business and initial coin offerings.
+Natalie has extensive experience advising on a broad range of regulatory and compliance matters, including financial services licensing, senior management accountability, culture and conduct issues, anti-money laundering (AML) regulation and compliance, suitability of investment products, cross-border marketing, M&A involving regulated entities, and the cross-border and local impact of regulatory change.
+She has also advised a number of fintech clients, including in relation to robo-advice, online distribution platforms, cryptocurrency exchanges, payments and acquiring business and initial coin offerings.

-Her contentious experience includes advising clients on internal and regulatory investigations and enforcement relating to insider trading, conflicts of interest, employee conduct issues, systems and controls breaches, IPO sponsorship conduct, misleading financial advice fees, mis-selling and breaches of AML regulations.
+Her contentious experience includes advising clients on internal and regulatory investigations and enforcement, including in relation to insider trading, conflicts of interest, employee conduct issues, systems and controls breaches, IPO sponsorship conduct, misleading financial advice fees, mis-selling and breaches of AML regulations.

 Natalie's recent experience includes advising:

-- the Hong Kong branch of a global investment bank and an international bank on separate investigations by the HKMA into alleged breaches of anti-money laundering and counter-terrorist financing regulations
+- the Hong Kong branch of a global investment bank and an international bank on separate investigations by the Hong Kong Monetary Authority (HKMA) into alleged breaches of AML regulations

 - the Singapore branch of a global financial services company and a Singapore-based investment manager on the Hong Kong financial services licensing regime and restrictions on conducting certain transactions and marketing certain investments in Hong Kong

-- a number of global financial institutions on culture, conduct, corporate governance and compliance with the new senior management accountability regimes in Hong Kong (SFC MIC regime and HKMA RISMA regime) and Australia (BEAR)
+- a number of global financial institutions on culture, conduct, corporate governance and compliance with the senior management accountability regimes in Hong Kong, Australia, Singapore and Malaysia

-- working with ASIFMA on the impact of the forthcoming EU Benchmark Regulation on financial services firms operating in Asia Pacific
+- ASIFMA on the impact of the forthcoming EU Benchmark Regulation on financial services firms operating in Asia Pacific

 - a Korean corporation on the setup of cryptocurrency exchanges globally, including in Singapore, Hong Kong and Luxembourg

-- a blockchain company on its initial coin offering in Singapore
+- a Singapore blockchain company on its initial offering and listing on the Gibraltar Blockchain Exchange

 - a fintech company on the Hong Kong financial regulatory requirements applicable to its business model